NunoSempere/clarivoyance/hurdles/index.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">eliezer has IMO done more to accelerate AGI than anyone else.<br><br>certainly he got many of us interested in AGI, helped deepmind get funded at a time when AGI was extremely outside the overton window, was critical in the decision to start openai, etc.</p>&mdash; Sam Altman (@sama) <a href="https://twitter.com/sama/status/1621621724507938816?ref_src=twsrc%5Etfw">February 3, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Now, imagine that instead of being interested in AI progress, we were interested in social science, and concerned that they couldn't arrive at the correct conclusion in cases where it was Republican-flavoured.
-Then, one could notice that moving from p-values to likelihood ratios and Bayesian calculations wouldn't particularly help, since Bayesianism doesn't work unless your prior assigns a sufficiently high prior probaiblity to the correct hypothesis.
+Now, imagine that instead of being interested in AI progress, we were interested in social science, and concerned that they couldn't arrive at the correct conclusion in cases where it was Republican-flavored.
+Then, one could notice that moving from p-values to likelihood ratios and Bayesian calculations wouldn't particularly help, since Bayesianism doesn't work unless your prior assigns a sufficiently high prior probability to the correct hypothesis.
 In this case, I think one easy mistake to make might be to just shrug and keep using p-values.

 Similarly, for AI progress, one could notice that there is this subtle critique of forecasting and Bayesianism, and move to using, I don't know, scenario planning, which arguendo could be even worse, assume even more strongly that you know the shape of events to come, and not provide mechanisms for noticing that none of your hypotheses are worth much.
 I think that would be a mistake.